hariguchi/iproute/README.md

    Usage: example1 <add | delete>

-   Add or delete the following network namespaces
+   Add or delete the following VRF and bridge

                         +------+
                         | vrf1 |